Articles

 Brevo: Best for larger B2B enterprises

 Brevo has developed over the years to become a comprehensive email marketing and customer relationship management (CRM) platform.
-If you’re frustrated with Mailchimp’s user experience and lack of advanced sales features then Brevo might be a good alternative for you.
+If you’re frustrated with Mailchimp’s user experience and lack of advanced sales features, then Brevo might be a good alternative for you.

 It has five platforms: Marketing, Sales, Conversations, Customer Data Platform (CDP), and a Messaging API.
 This makes it a robust solution for businesses with complex sales and marketing requirements.
 However, many of these are paid add-ons that you’ll have to buy on top of your regular subscription.